talk2viren/umermansoor.github.io/about.md

 title: About
 ---

 Hi there.
-I’m Umer Mansoor, a programmer currently working in San Francisco.
+I’m Umer Mansoor, a programmer currently living in the Bay Area.
 I love building software and coincidentally been managing software teams for the past few years.
-I'm on [Twitter](https://twitter.com/codeahoy) and my email is: umermk3-*at*-gmail-*dot*-com.
+I'm on [Twitter](https://twitter.com/codeahoy).

 **DISCLAIMER:** The views and opinions expressed on this websites are solely my own.
 They do not express the views or opinions of my employer.
 Also, *most of the time, I don't even have faintest idea what I'm rambling about*.

 Have questions or suggestions?
 Feel free to post a comment or [ask me on Twitter](https://twitter.com/codeahoy).